 - Informed: The Informed team member simply needs to be kept in the loop regarding the tasks and project.
 They don’t contribute directly to tasks or major decisions, but require informal updates on project progress.

 When to use a RACI chart

-While you won’t want to use a RACI for everyday or general tasks — or if your team is small and roles are already very clearly defined — there are certain situations where this matrix is helpful.
+While you won’t want to use a RACI for everyday or general tasks — or if your team is small and roles are already very clearly defined — there are certain project management situations where this matrix is helpful.
 These include: